vladimirs-git/fortigate-api/docs/fortigateapi/cmdb/firewall/address.rst

     - Delete address from the Fortigate by name (unique identifier)
     - Delete addresses from the Fortigate by filter
     - Check for absence of address in the Fortigate

+    VDOM
+    - Create address in the Fortigate, in the custom vdom
-    - Get all addresses from the vdom
+    - Get all addresses from the custom vdom
+    - Delete addresses from the custom vdom
     """

     import logging